sbstjn/jwkserve/README.md

 $ > jwkserve serve --algorithm RS256 --algorithm RS512
 ```

 The `/sign` endpoint for generating tokens supports signing algorithms as well.
-For flexible usage, signing is always possible using all three algorithms.
+For flexible usage, signing is always possible using all three algorithms, regardless of what you've configured for the JWKS endpoint.

 ```bash
 $ > curl -X POST http://localhost:3000/sign/RS384 \